 Trying to convert the sun's rays into electricity doesn't make sense for every home owner.
 For the solar panels that typically sit on your roof to be really effective, they need exposure to direct sunlight for at least five hours a day.
-If there's a lot of fog and rain where you live, or obstructions like trees or neighboring structures, then your solar system won't be as efficient.
+If there's a lot of fog and rain where you live, or obstructions like trees or neighboring structures, your solar system won't be as efficient.

-But if your electric bills are high and your house receives sufficient sunlight, then solar panels might be a sustainable and energy-efficient alternative to consider.
+But if your electric bills are high and your house receives sufficient sunlight, solar panels might be a sustainable and energy-efficient alternative to consider.
 Prices have been falling in recent years.
 But even so, your payback period will be decades.

 How Many Watts?